Self induced Hall Effect in current carrying bar: Hall Effect: Nonuniform viscous flow

-We now intend to answer a question whether the current carrying state in a bar can be nonuniform in transverse direction, namely $V_{z}(y)$.
-Navier-Stokes equation modified with respect to presence of the magnetic field yields
+We now intend to answer a question whether the current carrying state in a bar could be nonuniform in transverse direction, namely we presume $V_{z}(Y)$.
+To resolve the problem, we will use Navier-Stokes equation valid for viscous electron fluid